Somfic/EliteAPI/README.md

 EliteDangerousAPI EliteAPI = new EliteDangerousAPI( playerJournalFolder );
 ```
 Now that we are hooked to the API, we can setup the events that we want to get information about.
 Let's say we want to know when the player docks at a station.
 Simply hook into its event and create a method for it.
+After that start the API.
 ```csharp
 DirectoryInfo playerJournalFolder = new DirectoryInfo(
 $@"C:\Users\{Environment.UserName}\Saved Games\Frontier Developments\Elite Dangerous");